Environmental Journal: Entry 5

 So, seeing as it is zero waste week, I wanted to share one of the many little things I have started doing to reduce my impact.
 Yes, you guessed it, it involves coffee!

 I have always been a keen cafetière drinker at home, but I was noticing that the recipe I use to make a delicious brew was giving me too much coffee to drink myself.
 So, I decided to start making myself a 1 cup V60 each morning and I have to say – my tastebuds have thanked me for this.
-However, I just couldn’t get over the waste I was producing – not just the grounds but also the paper filter used with every brew.
+However, I just couldn’t get over the waste I was producing – not just the grounds but also the paper coffee filter used with every brew.
 This got me thinking…

 Surely there’s a way to brew with the V60 method without having to use and discard of the paper filter and still produce delicious coffee?